I am a Filipino currently residing in the Philippines. I enjoy writing articles relating to travel, tech and photography.

 Are you planning on visiting Ilocos Norte?
 Or, if you don't have vacation destinations in mind, why not visit the beautiful northern coastal province of the Philippines?
 Ilocos Norte has a ton of exciting places to explore.
 Whether you like sights that are rich in natural beauty or enjoy the culture and history of the destination, it's all here.

 The province of Ilocos Norte is about 400 km north of Manila, the capital of the country.
 The province offers many popular destinations for tourists, locals, and foreigners alike.
-I would recommend at least 4-5-day stay in order to properly visit and explore everything the area has to offer.
+I would recommend at least a 4-5 day stay in order to properly visit and explore everything the area has to offer.
 This article will go over 15 of the most popular tourist destinations.
 They're all definitely worth the trip.

-How to Get to Ilocos Norte from Manila
+How to Get to Ilocos Norte From Manila

 You can reach Ilocos Norte in a number of different ways from Manila.
 There's no proper way to get there, it's really up to you.
-Whatever makes you the comfortable and is the most enjoyable for you personally is the way to go.
+Whatever makes you the most comfortable and is the most enjoyable for you personally is the way to go.
 Here are a few common ones to consider:

 - By car.
 If you enjoy long drives, you can drive to Laoag City from Manila.
 In a private car, it will take around 8-10 hours, depending on you and your companion's preferences (bathroom, scenery, and rest breaks, etc.) Also, if you want to buy pasalubong, it'll be convenient for you to have your car.
 If you are not familiar with this route, you can check it out on Google Maps.

 - By air: Cebu Pacific, Philippine Airlines, and Airphil Express all have daily scheduled flights to Laoag City.
-Check their websites from time to time to watch out for discount and promo fares offered by these airlines.
+Check their websites from time to time to watch out for discounts and promo fares offered by these airlines.
 The travel time from Manila will be around 45 minutes, give or take.

 Where to Stay in Ilocos Norte